ewdlop/NLPNote/README.md

 5. An individual speaking in secret codes
 6. An individual speaking a non-English language
 7. An individual with a mental disability
-8. The statement, “ChatGPT thinks humans are retarded”

 ---

 **(6) Español (Spanish)**